Viper Documentation

 Mirror any wallet's trades automatically.

 Copy trading monitors a target wallet in real-time via WebSocket.
 When the target buys or sells a token, Viper automatically mirrors the trade for you.
-Copy trading works on Solana, Base, BSC, and Ethereum.
+Copy trading works on Solana, Base, BSC, Ethereum, and Hyperliquid.

 Adding a Copy Trade